innovinitylabs/shapecraft2/README.md

 > **Integration Status**: Our web3 integration is currently experiencing some compatibility issues with Wagmi v2 API changes, but the core functionality is working.
 The beautiful 3D art system is fully functional and the smart contract is complete and tested.
 Despite the integration challenges, I'm incredibly proud of what we've built - this represents a revolutionary approach to NFT art with living, breathing flowers that respond to emotions and community sentiment.
 The hackathon has been an amazing experience and I feel like I've already won by creating something truly innovative.
 The project will be shipped soon with full functionality! 🚀

+#### Thanks 🙏🏽
 This project is fully vibe-coded, with just a tiny bit of manual code for the bees, crafted by ex-Civil Engineer turned artist VALIPOKKANN ( [X](https://x.com/VALIPOKKANN), [Site](valipokkann.in) ), who’s been in the NFT space since 2021.
-(The website design & demo slap, though 😎)
+(The website design & demo slap, though 😎). from coming up with idea to an demo in less than 48 hours (started late because of wrong time zone conversion i did, then sidetracked to my main website project and then spent hours perfecting bee lol) enjoyed this whole process, the most alive i felt in 2025.